Krzysiek102/ScopeInJavaScript/README.md

 # AdvancedJavaScript
-Materials for presentation "Scope w JavaScript – pułapki dla osób przechodzących z innych języków"
+Materials for presentation "Scope in javaScript– potential traps for people new in javaScript"

 How to set it up:
 install node from https://nodejs.org/en/download/